Always Be Prepared

 Living in areas prone to bad weather and winter storms has also taught me a tremendous respect for the elements.
-Snow can be enormous fun to play in but can create special hazards when we must drive in it.
+Snow can be enormous fun to play in but can create special hazards when we must drive in it or worse, be forced to walk off into the distance for assistance.
 With a little forethought and preparation, we can brave the winter snow with confidence.

 Consider This...

 On your way home, your car slides on an icy patch and you find yourself in a ditch, unable to maneuver out.
 You are stuck in the snow and find yourself stranded waiting for help to arrive.
-The wind is blowing at 25 mph and the temperature is 10 degrees.
-The wind chill is -24 degrees Fahrenheit.
+The wind is blowing at 25 mph and the temperature is 10°.
+The wind chill is -24° Fahrenheit.
 Frostbite and hypothermia can begin to occur in a very short time.
 Are you prepared?

-If you live in an area which is prone to snow, you probably winterize your vehicle.
-You change the oil, check the anti-freeze level and check your tire pressure.
-Those of us living in the high country, even dig out our chains.
+If you live in an area that is prone to heavy snow fall, you probably winterize your vehicle.
+You change the oil, check the anti-freeze level, check your tire pressure, etc., the car is ready for just about anything — but are you prepared?
+Each year we hear reports of hikers, vacationers and fun seekers getting lost in the snow, many don't survive their ordeal.

 With just a little time and effort on your part, you can tip the odds of survival significantly in your favor, should the elements turn on you and threaten the lives of you and your family members.